The information in this section is for the academic year 2023/2024.

 Following a referral from school and a health practitioner, secondary pupils are admitted to the Leo Kelly School once a multi-agency admission panel consisting of health and education professionals have decided that the placement is suitable.
 The Leo Kelly School is for Manchester residents who experience significant anxiety or associated mental health issues and/ or are unable to attend school because of ongoing medical issues.
 Other LAs can commission places for individual pupils.

 RMCH offers medical care for young people from birth to 18.
 They offer general paediatric care, specialised and highly specialist medical services for children and young people across the North West, across the UK and internationally.
-We offer education for children from reception to age 18 and provide education to all long stay inpatients at the hospital.

 Galaxy House

-Galaxy House is a 12 bedded Child and Adolescent Mental Health Service (CAMHS) in-patient unit treating children and young people with severe eating disorders, pervasive arousal withdrawal syndrome (PAWS) or severe psychosomatic conditions.
+Galaxy House is a 12 bed Child and Adolescent Mental Health Service (CAMHS) in-patient unit treating children and young people with severe eating disorders, pervasive arousal withdrawal syndrome (PAWS) or severe psychosomatic conditions.
 Galaxy House also treats young people with neurodevelopmental difficulties and/or any mental health problems severe enough to require specialist in-patient assessment and treatment (e.g. early onset psychosis, obsessive – compulsive disorder, depression).

-Wythenshawe
+Wythenshawe Hospital

 Wythenshawe Hospital offers medical and surgical care for children aged 0 to 16 years.
 Services are managed and supported by Royal Manchester Children’s Hospital (RMCH).
-We offer education for children from reception to age 18 and provide education to all long stay inpatients at the hospital.

 The Christie